kyleFortuin2709/SuperDuperTeam2/README.md

  ## C# Conventions
    We follow most of the conventions defined in the C# documentation but we have listed preferences and some important aspects we wish to be applied throughout the developemt of this project as well as some things to keep in mind.
-Please make sure you are familar with the coding conventions in the official C# documentation a well as the teams documentation
+Please make sure you are familar with the coding conventions in the official C# documentation a well as the teams documentation.
  - [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions)

 ## General
- - All naming should represent the intention of the subjects(files, folders, functions, variables, etc...) purpose.
+ - All naming should represent the intention of the subjects (files, folders, functions, variables, etc...) purpose.
  - Commented code should be removed before PR (Pull Requested).

 ## Files